Federica Daga

-Federica Daga (born on February 28, 1976, in Oristano, Italy) is an Italian politician.
+Federica Daga (born February 28, 1976, in Oristano, Italy) is an Italian politician.
 She served as a member of the Chamber of Deputies during the 17th and 18th legislatures of the Italian Republic.
 Initially elected as a representative of the 5 Star Movement, she later joined the Together for the Future party in 2022 following Luigi Di Maio's split.

 Biography

 Originally from Oristano, Sardinia, she relocated to Turin, where she pursued a career in information technology.
 There, she spent a decade as an IT consultant before eventually making Rome her permanent residence.

 An activist long engaged in frontline efforts for public water access and against the Turin-Lyon TAV project, she joined the committee in Turin.
 She also became a member of the Meetup Amici di Beppe Grillo in Turin, showing interest in issues related to conscious and sustainable consumption, self-production, and bartering.

 In the 2010 Piedmont regional elections, she ran for office with the Five Star Movement (M5S) in the Turin constituency, in Davide Bono's motion.
 However, she was not elected, obtaining only 307 preferences.

 In 2011 she became committed to the public water repeal referendum, becoming a point of reference for water movements throughout Italy.